-The Psychiatry Residency Training Program at Texas Tech Regional Academic Health Sciences Center conforms to the traditional rotational model.
+The Psychiatry residency training program at TTUHSCE El Paso conforms to the traditional rotational model.
 All aspects of training, both clinical and didactic, are presented within the context of relevant and concrete goals subsuming specific tasks.
 For each period the achievement of a series of interconnecting goals of increasing complexity and difficulty is demanded of the resident.
 Such tasks and concrete goals serve to improve training, clinical service, and communication.
 The practice of evidence based medicine serves as a goal throughout the resident's entire training experience.
-The program goals and objectives are structured around the General Competencies outlined by the Accreditation Council for Graduate Medical Education (ACGME).
+The program goals and objectives are structured around the general competencies outlined by the Accreditation Council for Graduate Medical Education (ACGME).

-Texas Tech in El Paso is situated on the border of Mexico.
+TTUHSC El Paso is situated on the U.S./Mexico border.
 El Paso has a unique blend of heterogeneous Spanish surnamed populations.
 The Mexican and the Mexican-American group comprises over seventy percent of the population.
 Within this population there are many degrees of acculturation, which vary on the one hand from families who have lived in El Paso for many generations and have English as their predominant language and Anglo-American values, to families who are recent arrivals in the United States and have Spanish as their only language with Mexican values, customs, and beliefs.
 There are other Hispanic groups as well as the Spanish-surnamed Tigua Native Americans who are indigenous to the area.
-The rest of the population is primarily of "Anglo-American" origin.
+The rest of the population is primarily of Anglo-American origin.

-The Department of Psychiatry deals with these factors on a daily basis and the transcultural aspects and issues of the area are virtually built into the very fabric of the teaching program.
+The department of Psychiatry deals with these factors on a daily basis and the transcultural aspects and issues of the area are virtually built into the very fabric of the teaching program.
 The exposure the resident receives in transcultural Psychiatry is thus not that of an isolated program assigned out of a special division.
-The program has strengths that give the resident full capability to deal with patients in any part of the United States; i.e., it is basically traditionally structured and follows ACMGE, American Board of Psychiatry and other conventional guidelines.
-However, in addition to these traditional approaches to teaching (i.e., "state of the art" Psychiatry in North America), the Hispanic influence occurs in all populations seen by the resident in all settings in which the resident rotates.
-There is full exposure to the Mexican-American and Anglo-American populations that are seen in the Southwest and other parts of the United States.
+The program has strengths that give the resident full capability to deal with patients in any part of the United States; i.e., it is traditionally structured and follows ACMGE, American Board of Psychiatry, and other conventional guidelines.
+However, in addition to these traditional approaches to teaching, Hispanic influence occurs in all populations seen by the resident in all settings in which the resident rotates.
+There is full exposure to the Mexican-American and Anglo-American populations that are seen in the southwest and other parts of the United States.